Uniform Estimation and Inference for Nonparametric Partitioning-Based M-Estimators: Strong Approximation

 \subsection{Comparison with Existing Results}

-Theorem \ref{thm: strong approximation} is the first to establish strong approximation results for general partitioning-based $M$-estimators at the level of generality considered in this paper.
+Theorem \ref{thm: strong approximation} establishes strong approximation results for general partitioning-based $M$-estimators.
 In the prior literature, similar results are usually available only in specific scenarios such as least squares regression or quantile regression.
 To be more precise, in the least squares context ($\mathcal{Q}$ is a singleton), \cite{Cattaneo-Farrell-Feng_2020_AOS} establishes uniform inference theory for univariate regression ($d=1$) and multivariate regression ($d>1$) separately via different strong approximation methods.
 In particular, when $d>1$, the same Yurinskii coupling technique is employed to obtain strong approximation for $t$-statistic processes, leading to similar rate restrictions on $h$.
-Theorem \ref{thm: strong approximation} is a substantial generalization of results therein, not just covering other loss functions, but also providing distributional approximation uniformly over loss function index $q\in\mathcal{Q}$.
+Theorem \ref{thm: strong approximation} is a substantial generalization of results therein, not just covering other loss functions, but also providing distributional approximation uniformly over the loss function index $q\in\mathcal{Q}$.

 In the quantile regression context, \cite{Belloni-Chernozhukov-Chetverikov-FernandezVal_2019_JoE} provides two strong approximations for general series-based estimators.
 When $B$-splines are used, their first strategy relies on a pivotal coupling, imposing $1/(nh^{10 d}) = o(n^{-\varepsilon})$ and $h^{m-d}=o(n^{-\varepsilon})$ for some constant $\varepsilon>0$ (see Theorem 11 therein), while the second strategy uses a Gaussian coupling (as in this paper), imposing $1/(nh^{4d\vee(2+3d)}) = o(n^{-\varepsilon})$ and $h^{m-d}=o(n^{-\varepsilon})$ (see Theorem 12 and Comment 13 therein).
 In comparison, our Theorem \ref{thm: strong approximation} requires weaker conditions on the tuning parameter $h$ and the relation between the smoothness $m$ and the dimensionality $d$.
 Specifically, we assume $1/(nh^{3d})=o(1)$ up to $\polylog(n)$ terms for a valid approximation.
 This improvement is practically relevant: for example, it allows for Gaussian approximation of linear-spline-based univariate quantile regression estimators with the MSE-optimal mesh size $h\asymp n^{-1/5}$.
 In addition, our general strategy to verify the consistency condition on $\widehat\bbeta(q)$ in Theorem \ref{theorem: bahadur-repres} only requires $m>d/2$ (not required for the special case of unconnected basis), which is weaker than $m>d$ as implicitly assumed in \cite{Belloni-Chernozhukov-Chetverikov-FernandezVal_2019_JoE}.
 In practice, this improvement can accommodate, for example, the use of cubic splines for trivariate quantile regression.